 You will travel between the islands by ferry, taking in ocean vistas as you go.
 Throughout the trip, your accommodation will be in hotels based on or close to the coast, adding an Atlantic touch to your stay.

 Image credits: Futurismo Azores Adventure

 On arrival, you will be collected by our representative and transferred to Hotel do Canal, which faces the Atlantic waters.
 You can talk over your itinerary for the holiday and pick up recommendations for local attractions to visit during your spare time.
 Why not head to one of the nearby restaurants for a pleasant seaside dinner?Included Meals: None

-After your first Azorean breakfast, you will be treated to a day tour of Faial by minibus.
+After your first Azorean breakfast, you will be treated to a day tour of Faial by minibus or van (depending on the group size).
 Your guide will take you to the volcanic Caldeira, an immense crater from which you can look out to the ocean and admire the neighbouring Pico Island.

 A trip will also be made to the volcano of Capelinhos on the tip of the Capelo peninsula, as well as to the famous Ponta dos Capelinhos lighthouse and the volcano information centre that sits at its feet.
 Going to the top of the lighthouse, you will be able to better appreciate a new section of Faial Island, its dark, rocky terrain formed in 1957 during an eruption.
 Lunch is included today.

 Returning to your hotel, you can freshen up before heading out for dinner.Included Meals: Breakfast, Lunch